rgeorgia/biblenotes/content/bible-notes/jonah.md

 - He counted his life as dung so that others might live
 - I wonder how many would turn to the Lord and give him praise if we would give up our lives for Him?
 - This is a hard thing to do, give up one’s life for others
-- Why didn’t Jonah just jump overboard?
+- Why didn't Jonah just jump overboard?
 - Why did he have others throw him overboard?

 ## CHAPTER TWO